Opportunities we see in health and wellness investing today

 For many sophisticated investors, the healthcare sector has long been seen as a durable investment in good times and bad.
-But health and wellness is now experiencing a renaissance fueled by several converging, growth-oriented trends.
+But Health & Wellness is now experiencing a renaissance fueled by several converging, growth-oriented trends.

 Introduction of GLP-1 drugs, an aging global population, the expanded use of telehealth, changing approaches to mental health, shifting consumption patterns, and breakthroughs in wearable and fitness technology are all driving new opportunities.
 The Health & Wellness space is poised to benefit from all of these changes, with global spending projected to nearly double from $4.6 trillion in 2020 to $8.99 trillion by 2028.1

-Each of these developments contribute to public health and improve quality of life globally—all while offering compelling investment opportunities.
-By strategically investing in leaders within the health and wellness space, investors can capture upside in a volatile market and support ongoing improvements in longevity.
+Each of these developments contribute to public health and improve quality of life globally — all while offering compelling investment opportunities.
+By strategically investing in leaders within the Health & Wellness space, investors can capture upside in a volatile market and support ongoing improvements in longevity.

-Eighty-two percent of U.S. consumers now consider health and wellness a top or important priority in their everyday lives, which is driving Americans to spend more than ever on wearable technology, at-home fitness equipment and organic food choices.2
+Eighty-two percent of US consumers now consider Health & Wellness a top or important priority in their everyday lives, which is driving Americans to spend more than ever on wearable technology, at-home fitness equipment, and organic food choices.2

 Across each of these segments, consumers have consistently demonstrated a willingness to pay more out of pocket than markets had previously anticipated.

-One of the unique things about the health and wellness space is that consumers are not always the ones paying for services—public and private insurance have helped to expand the market as well.
+One of the unique things about the Health & Wellness space is that consumers are not always the ones paying for services – public and private insurance have helped to expand the market as well.
 Telemedicine and mental health support are both good examples of this shift.

 For both telemedicine and mental health, a sustained increase in public and private cost coverage has helped to drive global growth.